The Fractional CAIO

 Engineering spend that returns

-$500k–$3M/year in AI engineering stops burning on misdirected bets.
+Over $1M/year in AI engineering stops burning on misdirected bets.
 Direction is validated before the sprint starts.

 A team that runs it without me